Lemoncode/webpack-by-sample/03 Environments/04 Production Configuration/README.md

 In this demo we are going to create different builds for each environment.
 We will learn how to configure it and how to reduce bundle file sizes.

-We will start from sample _03 Misc/04 CSS Modules_.
+We will start from sample _03 Environments/02 CSS Modules_.

 Summary steps:
 - Add base webpack config file
 - Add webpack-merge package.
-- Install rimraf to clean dist folder.
 - Add development config file.
 - Add production config file.